 8.1 The qualified energy auditor shall complete Forms D and/or E and submit to the authority having jurisdiction (AHJ).
 If an energy audit is required within this section, a copy of the audit summary results shall be included in the compliance documentation in a format specified in Normative Annex Z. by the AHJ.
 Compliance with this standard shall be achieved by adopting energy efficiency measures (EEMs) that collectively will reduce annual building energy use.
 Fuel switching shall not be permitted for this purpose unless the fuel switching reduces on site carbon emissions saves annual energy costs.

-8.2 Energy Audit Requirements for Buildings without Energy Targets and Buildings without Comprehensive Energy Metering.
+8.2 Energy Audit Requirements for Buildings without Energy Targets

 8.2.1 Overall Process.
 An energy audit shall be conducted for all buildings not having an energy target.
-Buildings without comprehensive energy metering shall follow the audit requirements for buildings without energy targets, unless otherwise noted.
 The energy audit and the associated energy audit report shall be completed by a qualified energy auditor practicing within their field of competency.
-The energy audit shall be a Level 3 2 audit (as defined in Section 8.4.2.
-8.4.3)For a building having a gross floor area 10,000 ft2 (1000 m2) or less, either a Level 1 audit (as defined in Section 8.4.1) or a Level 2 audit (as defined in Section 8.4.2) shall be conducted.
+The energy audit shall be a Level 2 audit as defined in Section 8.4.2. .
+For a building having a gross floor area 10,000 ft2 (1000 m2) or less, either a Level 1 audit (as defined in Section 8.4.1) or a Level 2 audit (as defined in Section 8.4.2) shall be conducted.

 Exception to 8.2.1:

-Buildings that develop implementation plans that will meet their target may use the Level 2 energy audit.

 Buildings that have completed an energy audit within the previous three years may use the results of the previous audit, provided that the scope of the energy audit meets the requirements of this section and that there have been minimal changes to the systems within the audit scope.
 The energy audit must be evaluated consistent with the investment criteria economic evaluation criteria in Normative Annex X.

 8.2.2 The scope of the energy audit shall include the following required end uses as applicable to the building: